 What are we achieving?
 What are we forgetting or pushing down the line?
 What are we starting but not finishing to a standard we’re happy with?
 Who else is involved?
 Are they helping or hindering?

-Taking a leaf from the Scrum project management framework, we should schedule this conversation with ourselves or our teams on a regular basis.
+Taking a leaf from the Scrum Framework, we should schedule this conversation with ourselves or our teams on a regular basis.

 With each iteration more productive models ensue, and over time we form a powerful habit as continuous improvement becomes part of our default way of thinking.